-- This model was prepared by The National Center for Higher Education Management Systems (NCHEMS), using data from the American Community Survey from 2005 and 2009.
+The Kansas Board of Regents asked The National Center for Higher Education Management Systems (NCHEMS) to prepare an attainment model, using data from the American Community Survey from 2005 and 2009.
 It relies upon data from the U.S. Census Bureau.
-The model results are derived by combining demographics and related trends in Kansas with data from the KBOR KHEDS Academic Year collection, the IPEDS Enrollment Survey, IPEDS Completions Survey, the U.S. Census Bureau's 2000 Population Projections, projections of high school graduates from the 2012 "Knocking on the College Door" survey prepared by the Western Interstate Commission for Higher Education, and the college-going rate, prepared by Tom Mortenson, author of the Postsecondary Education Opportunity research newsletter. - The numbers under the red line on the model illustrate the projected total number of credentials the Kansas public higher education system needs to produce each year in order to reach the statewide attainment goal.
-The numbers above the red line illustrate the total number of credentials the system is projected to award if no changes are made.
-Actual numbers include technical certificates, associate degrees, and bachelor's degrees.
+The model results are derived by combining demographics and related trends in Kansas with data from the KBOR KHEDS Academic Year collection, the IPEDS Enrollment Survey, IPEDS Completions Survey, the U.S. Census Bureau's 2000 Population Projections, projections of high school graduates from the 2012 "Knocking on the College Door" survey prepared by the

+Western Interstate Commission for Higher Education, and the college-going rate, prepared by Tom Mortenson, author of the Postsecondary Education Opportunity research newsletter.

-- Included in this report are all Kansas institutions for which the Kansas Board of Regents has IPEDS coordination authority.
-They include all 32 public institutions (universities, community colleges, technical colleges, and the Washburn Institute of Technology) and 21 independent institutions (Baker University, Barclay College, Benedictine College, Bethany College, Bethel College, Central Baptist Theological Seminary, Central Christian College, Donnelly College, Friends University, Hesston College, Kansas Wesleyan University, Manhattan Christian College, McPherson College, Mid-America Nazarene University, Newman University, Ottawa University, Ottawa University Kansas City, Southwestern College, Sterling College, Tabor College, and the University of St. Mary) and Haskell Indian Nations University. - Data in these tables represents actual awards granted.
+- The numbers under the green line on the model illustrate the projected total number of credentials the Kansas public higher education system needs to produce each year in order to reach the statewide attainment goal.
+The numbers above the green line illustrate the total number of actual awards.
+Actual numbers include technical certificates, associate degrees and bachelor's degrees. - Included in this report are all Kansas institutions for which the Kansas Board of Regents has IPEDS coordination authority.
+They include all 32 public institutions (universities, community colleges, technical colleges and the Washburn Institute of Technology) and 21 independent institutions (Baker University, Barclay College, Benedictine College, Bethany College, Bethel College, Central Baptist Theological Seminary, Central Christian College, Donnelly College, Friends University, Hesston College, Kansas Wesleyan University, Manhattan Christian College, McPherson College, Mid-America Nazarene University, Newman University, Ottawa University, Ottawa University Kansas City, Southwestern College, Sterling College, Tabor College and the University of St. Mary) and Haskell Indian Nations University. - Data in these tables represents actual awards granted in academic year 2017.
 It is not an unduplicated headcount. - Washburn associate degrees are included in the university sector.
-Washburn certificates are included in the two-year sector. - For more information visit: http://www.kansasregents.org/data/attainment_model
+Washburn certificates are included in the two-year sector. - In AY 2017, definitions of "degree" were clarified for universities such that a second major should not be counted unless a second degree is conferred.
+This change affected ESU, KSU and KU as a downward shift.